ykat0/capital/README.md

 # CAPITAL

-### Alignment of time-course single-cell RNA-seq data
+### Comparative pseudotime analysis of single-cell RNA-seq data

-Last updated: 2020-11-11
+Last updated: 2020-11-13

 We present CAPITAL, a method for comparing pseudotime trajectories with tree alignment whereby trajectories including branching can be compared without any knowledge of paths to be compared.

 ## Installation
 * CAPITAL (ver.
-0.2.2) in Python
+0.2.3) in Python
+More user-friendly version (1.0.0) that can be used in an interactive development environment such as JupyterLab will be available soon.

 ### Requirements
 * Python>=3.8 ([Miniconda](https://docs.conda.io/en/latest/miniconda.html) is recommended)